Skip to navigation Skip to content

 Assessable income

-Parental Leave Pay Scheme payments are:
+Parental Leave Pay Scheme payments were:

-• treated as ordinary income for calculating the rate of payment for income support payments
+• treated as ordinary income for calculating the rate of payment for income support payments (ISP)

 Eligibility for other payments

-Customers cannot receive:
+Customers could not receive:

 PPL and DAP interaction